chajun010917/CS769-Project-Steering/README.md

 ```

 ## Reproducibility
 The code is well-organized, including all experiment scripts (e.g., bash scripts, python files).
 All experimental results can be easily reproducible without errors.
-Detailed instructions on the readme are provided.
-Every team member contributes roughly the same amounts of efforts to the repository.